Joey Meneses Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 19th in the league.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (4.05).
+- The Angels' 3.86 team ERA ranks seventh among all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs surrendered (10 total, 1.1 per game).
+- The Angels surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Ohtani (1-0) takes the mound for the Angels to make his third start this season.
+- Canning takes the mound for his first start of the season for the Angels.

-- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.